Maitland

 The level of residential development activity in Maitland was found to be higher than 90% of real estate markets across the country

-This averages out to about 2.3 new residents per year for each dwelling over the past five financial years, indicating strong demand that supports property values.
-The average construction cost value of these dwellings is $321,000, which is lower than regional levels, providing more affordable housing choices for buyers.
-In FY-26, there have been $72.2 million in commercial approvals, reflecting high levels of local commercial activity.
-Compared to the Rest of NSW, Maitland shows moderately higher construction activity, at 35.0% above the regional average per person over the past five years.
-This indicates strong developer confidence in the location.
-New development in Maitland consists of approximately 49.0% standalone homes and 51.0% medium to high-density housing.
+The average construction cost value for these dwellings was $321,000, which is below regional levels, indicating more affordable housing options.
+In FY2026 alone, there have been $72.2 million in commercial approvals, reflecting high local commercial activity.
+Compared to the Rest of NSW, Maitland exhibits moderately higher construction activity, with a 35.0% increase per capita over the five-year period.
+This suggests strong developer confidence in the area's property market.
+New development consists of 49.0% standalone homes and 51.0% medium to high-density housing, marking a shift from the existing housing stock, which is currently 82.0% houses.
+With around 50 people per dwelling approval, Maitland exhibits characteristics of a growth area.

 Frequently Asked Questions - Development